ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/modules/git/cgit-README.md

 Welcome to MY git server!
 Here you can peruse my various programming (and other) projects in style!

-There's also a couple mirrors I host as well.

 Note that in the about sections for each repo, images and relative links are borked.
 This is because they are meant for GitHub (and don't work in cgit,) sorry in advance!